 13. Miso Soup

 A staple at any Japanese table, miso soup combines the sharp, distinct flavor of miso paste with the rich, subtle depth of dashi stock.
 Perhaps add tofu cubes or slices of green onion to turn the soup into a nourishing bowl of warmth.
-Accompanied by a serving of traditional Japanese tsukemono (pickles), it's a classic duo that hits the right notes of umami
+Accompanied by a serving of traditional Japanese tsukemono (pickles), it's a classic duo that hits the right notes of umami.

 14. Honetsuki-dori

 Paired wonderfully with beer, this crispy bone-in chicken can often be found in pubs, served with a pair of shears for convenient cutting.
-Honetsuki-dori is fried to crispy perfection and seasoned simply with salt and pepper or at times a garlic and spice mix.
+Honetsuki-dori is fried to crispy perfection and seasoned simply with salt and pepper or, at times, a garlic and spice mix.

 15. Katsuo No Tataki